towerofnix/blog/posts/20-on-confusion-related-to-my-usernames.md

 "Florrie" happened on accident.
 A friend of mine called me Florrie one day (online), and, as soon as I read it, the name resonated with me.

 Okay, so, hold on, now everyone's confused - why not just use *Liam* as a name for people to know me by online?
-I could make a claim that I don't want people to know that my in-real-life name is Liam; but that's obviously not true, because my early accounts were all named "liam"-something, and I haven't tried to hide that at all.
-However, it *is* true that I prefer to not be called by my real-name online.
+I could make a claim that I don't want people to know that people call me Liam in real life; but that's not really true, because my early accounts were all named "liam"-something, and I haven't tried to hide them at all.
+But, online (and to people I've met online), I'd rather not be called Liam - either Florrie or towerofnix is fine.

 ## fIorrie